The Kinde Elixir SDK allows developers to connect their Elixir app to Kinde.

 conn = KindeClientSDK.logout(conn)

-Returns whether if a user is logged in by verifying that the access token is still valid.
+Returns whether if a user is signed in by verifying that the access token is still valid.

 KindeClientSDK.authenticated?(conn)

-We have provided a helper to grab any claim from your id or access tokens, which accepts a key for a token and returns the claim value.
-Optional argument to define which token to check - The helper defaults to access tokens.
+We have provided a helper to grab any claim from your ID or access tokens, which accepts a key for a token and returns the claim value.
+There is also an optional argument to define which token to check.
+The helper defaults to access tokens.

 KindeClientSDK.get_claims(conn)